Amisha0971/CLOUD-BASED-NBA-SALARY-ANALYSIS/README.md

 The **NBA Salary Analysis** project focuses on understanding how salaries are distributed among NBA players and teams.
 It demonstrates a foundational cloud analytics workflow, from data upload and SQL aggregation to dashboard reporting.

+The project covers:
+- Salary distribution among NBA players
+- Total salary allocation across teams
+- Salary breakdown by player position
+- Cloud-based dashboard reporting

 ---

 ## 🎯 Business Objective

 The objectives of this project are to:
 - Analyze salary distribution among NBA players
 - Compare total salary allocation across teams
 - Analyze salary distribution by player position
 - Visualize aggregated salary data using a cloud-based dashboard

 ---